 Had a notion about character generation today.
-So, using the old rules, you roll 3d6 for each ability score, pick a race, pick a class, etc. Nice and simple.
+Using the old rules, you roll 3d6 for each ability score, pick a race, pick a class, etc. Nice and simple.

 Some people, however, like the idea of ditching classes.
 Now, I think classes (and monsters) are a brilliant short hand for referees – way easier to use 6th level fighters and owlbears than completely individual, unique enemies.
 Players, though, might feel constrained with classes.